InnerLoopLLC/EditorToolbarBP/README.md

 + ...a profitable use of my time.

 ## Updates
 *6/2/21* - Initial commit.
 It works, but it isn't pretty.
+Right now it only supports two actions, which is barely useful.
+Next, I'll be combining the actions into a single dropdown menu and expanding the number of available actions.
+Also exploring functionality for renaming the actions.

 ## Requirements
 * **Supported Unreal Engine Versions** - 4.26 *(probably works in most engine versions, but has not been tested)*